termstandard/colors/README.md

 - Plain ASCII
 - ANSI escape codes: 16 color codes with bold/italic and background
 - 256 color palette: 216 colors + 16 ANSI + 24 gray (colors are 24-bit)
-- 24-bit true color: "888" colors (aka 16 milion)
+- 24-bit true color: "888" colors (aka 16 million)

 ```bash
 printf "\x1b[${bg};2;${red};${green};${blue}m\n"
 ```

-The 256-color palette is configured at start and is a 666-cube of colors, each of them defined as a 24-bit (888 rgb) color.
+The 256-color palette is configured at start and is a 666-cube of colors, each of them defined as a 24-bit (888 RGB) color.

 This means that current support can only display 256 different colors in the terminal while "true color" means that you can display 16 million different colors at the same time.

 Truecolor escape codes do not use a color palette.
-They just specify the color itself.
+They just specify the color directly.

 This is a good test case: